 Laparoscopic Uterine Suspension Procedure

-Often the first choice for many gynecologists, according to the National Institutes of Health, a laparoscopic procedure is a minimally invasive, external approach.
+Often the first choice for many gynecologists in New York, according to the National Institutes of Health, a laparoscopic procedure is a minimally invasive, external approach.
 You must be under general anesthesia during this procedure, so you won’t be allowed to drive yourself after this outpatient surgery.